L4TN/L4TN/README.md

 ## Technologies and Frameworks that i am currently studying 💻

-  - Python
-  - Angular and Typescript/Javascript
+  - Python, Angular and Typescript/Javascript
-  - C# .NET
-  - Azure Cloud (Azure DevOps, AZ900)
+  - C# .NET Azure Cloud (Azure DevOps, AZ900)
   - Git and Makefile
-  - DevExpress and Nebular (EVA Design System)
+  - DevExpress and Nebular

 ## Some facts about me 👨🏻‍💻